NEENYEE/Global-Data-Salaries/README.md

         WHEN experience_level = 'EX' THEN 'Executive'
     END;

--- Update the 'employment_type' column in the 'salaries' table to expand abbreviated employment types
+-- Updating the 'employment_type' column in the 'salaries' table to expand abbreviated employment types

 UPDATE salaries
 SET